|Amateur music is the best thing in the world||

 In the middle of the Saint-Saens, something popped into my head.
 I realized that the concert was more than just sound; it was people creating, sharing, and hearing beauty.
 And doing this not for money, but for love - of music, and of each other.
 The concert was a human event, and - unlike most things involving humans - it was pure good.
 It was wonderful, almost miraculous.

-Then my sphere of awareness expanded, like the universe in the first microsecond (or whatever) after the Big Bang.
+Then my sphere of awareness suddenly expanded, like the universe in the moment after the Big Bang.
 The concert, I realized, was not an isolated event.
 Today, maybe at this very moment, there are hundreds or thousands of amateur-music events all over the world - in churches like this one, in cafes, in living rooms.
 People creating beauty for the love of it.
 And this wonderful tradition, embodying everything great about being human, has existed for hundreds of years and will (I hope) keep going far into the future.

 I felt connected, as if by some quantum entanglement, to every one of these places and moments, to all of the sound, and the joy, excitement and awe that each of them produced.
 I was a cell in a vast organism.
 It was overwhelming.
 By the end of the Stravinsky - a thrilling and optimistic anthem, like Beethoven's Ode to Joy - I was fighting back tears, and my breath was catching in my throat.